DanielBergThomsen/Comparing-K-FAC-and-EKFAC-to-Standard-Methods-on-Deep-Learning-Benchmark-Problems/README.md

 Here is our suggestion:
   1. to simply reproduce the plots in our report, please run plot_experiment_1.py and plot_experiment_2.py to reproduce our experiments results first.
   2. to reproduce the whole project, please run train_autoencoder.py and train_different_networks.py first, and use plot_experiment_1.py and plot_experiment_2.py to plot.

+networks.py: different networks implementation data.py: CIFAR-10 dataloader
+autoencoder.py: auto-encoder implementation
+optimizers: two different versions of KFAC, based on alecwangcq's implementation: https://github.com/alecwangcq/KFAC-Pytorch

+## Acknowledgement ##
+Our implementation of KFAC with diagonal approximation is based on alecwangcq's implementation, which can be found at https://github.com/alecwangcq/KFAC-Pytorch.
+Also, please consider cite the original paper of KFAC:
+@inproceedings{martens2015optimizing,
+  title={Optimizing neural networks with kronecker-factored approximate curvature}, author={Martens, James and Grosse, Roger}, booktitle={International conference on machine learning}, pages={2408--2417}, year={2015}
+}